yamunariver/Az104/README.md

+## You have an Azure Resource Manager (ARM) template named deploy.json that is stored in an Azure Blob storage container.

+You plan to deploy the template by running the New-AzDeployment cmdlet.

+Which parameter should you use to reference the template?

+Select only one answer.

+`-Tag `

+`-Templatefile `

+`-TemplateSpecId`

+`-TemplateUri`

+`The PowerShell deployment cmdlets can be used to deploy JSON templates that are stored locally in a resources group as a template spec, or from a web-based location.
+You can use the -TemplateUri parameter to specify a web-based location, such as GitHub or an Azure Blob Storage account.
+You can use -Templatefile to specify a local file.
+You can use -TemplateSpecId to specify a template that was save to Azure as a template spec.
+`

 ## You need to create an Azure Storage account that supports the Azure Data Lake Storage Gen2 capabilities.

 Which two types of storage accounts can you use?
 Each correct answer presents a complete solution.